K-Y-Chen/EsophagealDET/README.md

 The ECD-Dataset is available from the corresponding authors (Yuan or Chen) upon reasonable request.

 ### **Kvasir-Dataset**
 The Kvasir-Dataset is publicly available [here](https://datasets.simula.no/kvasir/).
-Ensure the dataset is split following [here](link-to-dataset).
+Alternatively, you can download this dataset from [here](https://www.kaggle.com/datasets/meetnagadia/kvasir-dataset).
+Please ensure the dataset is split following the guidelines provided [here](https://github.com/DengPingFan/PraNet).

 ## **Training**
 Train the model using the command in ./EsophagealDet/EsophagealDet/train_huaxi.sh: